Friday, May 22, 2020

 Stand Tall and Rise Above - Gertrude

-I'm so excited to get to share this project on the Sizzix blog, featuring the delightful Gertrude and a Doodle Art 2 background highlighted with Distress Crayons.
+I'm so excited to get to share this project featuring the delightful Gertrude and a Doodle Art 2 background highlighted with Distress Crayons.

 It is said that Giraffes represent confidence, peace and power.
 I wanted an art piece that would show that bit of inspiration as well as to highlight Gertrude, who exudes peaceful confidence.